 - You did not meet the entry requirements for your chosen course

 - Some or all of your application did not appear to be your own words

 - The application did not demonstrate a clear reason for studying the chosen course in Australia

 - The application suggests you are not likely to complete your chosen course

-- The application suggests you are not coming to Australia primarily to study
+- The application suggests you are not primarily coming to Australia for the purpose of study

 - The application suggests your stay in Australia is not temporary

-You will need to pay a non-refundable $100 application fee when you first apply.
-Upon receiving your full offer letter, you will need to pay your first semester’s fees before receiving your COE.
+You will need to pay a non-refundable $200 enrolment fee when you first apply.
+Upon receiving your Offer Letter and Student Agreement, you will need to pay your first semester fees before receiving your CoE.
 Indicative fees can be found here.

 What kind of financial assistance does AC offer?

-Please ensure you have read this FAQ page thoroughly as well as all the information in the GTE pack.
+Please ensure you have read this FAQ page thoroughly.
 If you still have further questions, please contact email@example.com.
 We will attempt to respond to your query as soon as possible.